-15. Ezra

-Theme: Return of the remnant
+15. Ezra Theme: Return of the remnant Author: Ezra Date: 536-457 B.C.

-Author: Ezra

-Date: 536-457 B.C.

-Verse: And they sang responsively, praising and giving thanks to the Lord, "For He is good, for His steadfast love endures forever toward Israel."
-And all the people shouted with a great shout when they praised the Lord, because the foundation of the house of the Lord was laid.
+Verse: With praise and thanksgiving they sang to the Lord: "He is good; His love to Israel endures forever."
+And all the people gave a great shout of praise to the Lord, because the foundation of the house of the Lord was laid.
 Ezra 3:11

 The two major events recorded by Ezra are the return of the Jewish remnant from Babylon to Jerusalem under Zerubbabel and the rebuilding of the temple.
 Ezra, a priest, returned to Jerusalem following the return of the faithful remnant.
 Ezra is the first of six books (Ezra, Nehemiah, Esther, Haggai, Zechariah and Malachi) written after Israel's captivity.
 After the Israelites returned to their homes, the people started marrying wives from pagan nations.
 Ezra was upset because this was the same sin that had resulted in the captivity in Babylon.
 Ezra prayed before the people, thanking God for what He'd done and for His kindness toward Israel.
 He confessed the nation's sins.
 The gathered crowd made a covenant to rid the nation of the wives and children who worshiped other gods.
 Three days later, the entire nation gathered and came to an almost-unanimous decision - they would rid themselves of the sinful influence.
 It's just as true today as it was in Ezra's time - if another person is influencing you to focus on things other than the Lord, the relationship is wrong.